Cornea Diseases / Cornea Damage Symptoms and Treatment

 NCEENT has the answer!

-Before resigning to an eye patch and eye drops as a solution to your pain or dry eye, come see the professionals at North Carolina Eye, Ear, Nose, and Throat for a proper diagnosis to make sure your discomfort is not a signe of a serious cornea issue.
+Before resigning to an eye patch and eye drops as a solution to your pain or dry eye, come see the professionals at North Carolina Eye, Ear, Nose, and Throat for a proper diagnosis to make sure your discomfort is not possible cornea damage symptoms and/or a sign of a serious cornea issue.

 what could seem like a simple scratched eye, blurred vision, irritation due to a contact lens, or temporary sensitivity to light could be indicative of a deeper problem.
-Eye drops may be the answer, but deeper intefvention may be necessary.
+Lubricating eye drops may be the answer, but deeper intervention may be necessary.

-It is important to have any discomfort or a scratched cornea treated right away, otherwise something as simple as exposure to ultraviolet light could exacerbate the problem.
+It is important to have any eye pain, discomfort, or a scratched cornea treated right away, otherwise something as simple as exposure to ultraviolet light could exacerbate the problem, where a simple problem may require eye surgeries and long recovery times.

-There are additional diseases and issues that can arise that we did not dig too deep into here (ocular herpes, different build ups of scar tissue, and other issues that could lead to a trip to the nearest emergency room!).
+There are additional diseases and issues that can arise that we did not dig too deep into here (ocular herpes, corneal dystrophies, different build ups of scar tissue, corneal ulcer, and other issues that could lead to a trip to the nearest emergency room!).

 North Carolina EENT has offices in Cary, Durham, Chapel Hill, Roxboro for treatment of blurry vision, dry eyes, and all the other symptoms caused by Cornea Disease.